MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### July 26, Tuesday

+**Today's Progress**: After a short break for travel, back at it with the completion of class 24 (Git/GitHub) and began class 25.
+Also worked on Code Wars challenges.

 ### July 22, Friday

 **Today's Progress**: Primarily focused on a Frontend Mentor project today.